How to integrate SOAP with UiPath

 11. That's it; we are done.
 In a few clicks we configured the call to SOAP API using ZappySys SOAP Connector.

-Video instructions
+Video Tutorial

-Read SOAP API data in UiPath Studio (workstation)
+Read SOAP data in UiPath Studio (workstation)

-Here we will be reading SOAP API data on your workstation.
+Here we will be reading SOAP data on your workstation.
 To accomplish that we will create and run UiPath process package locally.
 Later on, we'll explore how to publish the package to Orchestrator and run it remotely.
 For now, let's focus on working locally and get started!

 1. Open UiPath Studio.